Master minimap reading, enemy tracking, and vision control to dominate every match

 Beyond just checking the minimap, advanced players actively track enemy movements and predict where they're going.
 This lets you make proactive plays instead of reactive ones.

-Use lane minion behavior as an info source.
+Use lane minion behavior as an information source.
 If enemy minions in a side lane are pushing toward your tower with no one farming them, that laner has left their lane.
 Ping the warning immediately.
 If the mid-lane wave is untouched and the mid laner is missing, they're roaming.

 Defensively, respect fog at all times.
 Never walk into dark areas without vision or a good reason.
-If you can't see the enemy team on your minimap, the worst assumption is they're in the bush you're about to walk into.
+If you can't see the enemy team on your minimap, the safest assumption is they're in the bush you're about to walk into.
 Face-checking a bush where three enemies are hiding is how games get thrown.

 When pushing a lane, track which areas you have vision of and which you don't.
 If you're pushing a side lane and fog covers the entire jungle between you and your team, you're overextended.
+The safest way to play around fog is the buddy system.
+Never rotate alone through dark jungle paths.
+Travel with at least one teammate so if you stumble into an ambush, you're not isolated.

 Continue improving your gameplay with our other in-depth strategy guides covering every aspect of Mobile Legends.